tm-a-t/telegram-bot-handbook/en/book/index.md

 ---

 <script setup>
-import BookTOC from '../../.vitepress/theme/BookTOC.vue';
+import BookTOC from '../../components/BookTOC.vue';
 </script>

 # Papercraft Book

-Welcome to Papercraft Book (ex.
-Telegram Bot Handbook.)
+Welcome to Papercraft Book!
 This is your guide to developing user-friendly, featureful, and stable bots for Telegram messenger.

 Here is a couple of things that you can expect: